werf/werf/docs/pages/reference/registry/authorization.md

 Default job token `CI_JOB_TOKEN` of gitlab is not suitable to perform delete operations on [gitlab container registry](https://docs.gitlab.com/ee/user/project/container_registry.html).
 This token only allows read, create and update operations, but does not allow delete operations.

-To work around this problem dapp supports special environment variable `DAPP_CLEANUP_REGISTRY_PASSWORD`.
+To work around this problem dapp supports special environment variable `WERF_CLEANUP_REGISTRY_PASSWORD`.
 This variable should contain a password for the user with enough permissions to delete images from the docker registry.
 It could contain *gitlab token* of regular gitlab user with such permissions.
 Dapp will use the username `dapp-cleanup` in this case.

-For [cleaning commands]({{ site.baseurl }}/reference/registry/cleaning.html) dapp autologin procedure use `DAPP_CLEANUP_REGISTRY_PASSWORD` instead of `CI_JOB_TOKEN` to access docker registry.
+For [cleaning commands]({{ site.baseurl }}/reference/registry/cleaning.html) dapp autologin procedure use `WERF_CLEANUP_REGISTRY_PASSWORD` instead of `CI_JOB_TOKEN` to access docker registry.
 This variable should be set up manually via [GitLab CI/CD Secret Variables](https://docs.gitlab.com/ee/ci/variables/#variables).

 #### Specify username and password manually